pap3rhat/visualization-tools/README.md

 In order to be more efficient a vertex is not first transformed with one matrix, then this result is being transformed with another matrix and so on, until the vertex is in world coordinates.
 Instead the needed matrices are first multiplied together (sequence matters!), the resulting matrix is called *world matrix M*.
 This *world matrix* is not unique to each vertex, but to each object (so all vertices that make up one object are multiplied with the same world matrix).

-/TODO: bspw von oben dann hier weiter eklären
+/TODO: bspw von oben dann hier weiter eklären, auf reihenfolge eingehen

 After every vertex's coordinates got transformed from their corresponding local coordinate system into the world coordinate system, they get transformed in the *camera coordinate system*; this transformation is called *view transformation*. <br />
 The camera coordinate system is a coordinate system where the participants virtual camera/eyes is position at the coordinate systems origin and is looking down the negative z-axis.
 The participants virtual camera is defined by